rev-dot-now/o/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 We’re excited to share **o** with the world!
-- **command-exec**: Execute a command in the CLI and retrieve the results.
-This tool allows you to run any command as if you were typing it directly into the terminal, making it a powerful feature for automating tasks and integrating with other command-line utilities.